flozano/KiiLib-Java/README.md

  - single JAR
  - publish to maven central

 Kii Cloud Library for Java.
-This library just provides APIs for your application so please add KiiLib-Java-HTTPClient(for native Java application such as Swing. coming soon) / KiiLib-Android-Volley (for Android application with Volley. coming soon)

 How to add this library
 =======================